Integrate with Puppet Enterprise

 Create a Continuous Delivery user and user role in PE

 Create a "Continuous Delivery" user and user role in PE.
-This allows you to view a centralized log of the activities Continuous Delivery for PE performs on your behalf.
-You'll also use this user account when generating the PE authentication token required by the setup process.
+You'll use this to generate the PE authentication token required during the setup process and to view a centralized log of the activities Continuous Delivery for PE performs on your behalf.

 - Enter a full name (such as Continuous Delivery User) and a login name (such as cdpe_user) and click Add local user.

-- Enter a name and (optional) description for new role, such as CDPE User Role, then click Add role.
+- Enter a name and an optional description for new role, such as CDPE User Role.
+Then, click Add role.

-- Select the user role you've just created from the list on the User roles page.
+- Select the new user role from the list on the User roles page.

-Click Permissions.
-Assign the following permissions to the user
+Click Permissions, and assign these permissions to the user

 cd4pe_jobs::run_cd4pe_job, which is required when running job hardware using a Puppet agent.

-- Once all the permissions have been added, click Commit changes.
+- Once all permissions are added, click Commit changes.

 - Return to the Users page.

-- Find and click the full name of your newly created user, then click Generate password reset.
+- Find and click the full name of your Continuous Delivery user, and then click Generate password reset.

-- Follow the link created and create a password for the user.
+- Follow the password reset link and create a password for the user.
 You'll use this password when adding your PE credentials to Continuous Delivery for PE.